glazernir/SoccerStat-AI/README.md

 ED.py - defines an autoencoder model in PyTorch with an encoder to compress data and a decoder to reconstruct it.
 It uses linear layers with activation functions like ReLU and Sigmoid.

-coloring.py - processes soccer player data, visualizes it using PCA and scatter plots, and supports data preparation and player comparisons. performance_vectors.py - processes soccer player data, computes features, splits it into train and test sets, and trains an autoencoder to evaluate performance trainTest.py - trains an autoencoder on normalized soccer player data, evaluates it on a test set, and saves both encoded and expanded representations of the data to CSV files
+coloring.py - processes soccer player data, visualizes it using PCA and scatter plots, and supports data preparation and player comparisons.

+performance_vectors.py - processes soccer player data, computes features, splits it into train and test sets, and trains an autoencoder to evaluate performance.

+trainTest.py - trains an autoencoder on normalized soccer player data, evaluates it on a test set, and saves both encoded and expanded representations of the data to CSV files.